 A Unique Selling Challenge

-What they did have was a clear point of difference– JointCharge was the only powdered hyaluronic acid joint supplement on the market.
+Fortunately, they did have a clear point of difference– JointCharge was the only powdered hyaluronic acid joint supplement on the market.

-To market JointCharge effectively, we needed to change the conversation.
-We needed to convince customers that buying HA in a dry form not only wasn’t inconvenient, but it was also the best way to buy it.
+Unfortunately, this meant we would need to convince people that buying HA in a dry form not only wasn’t inconvenient; it was also the best way to buy it.